 In patients treated with Enhertu 5.4 mg/kg in clinical studies across multiple tumour types (n = 2335), ILD, pneumonitis, organising pneumonia, and acute interstitial pneumonitis were reported by the investigator in 13.3% of patients.
 ILD/pneumonitis was confirmed by adjudication in 12.2% of patients, leading to drug discontinuation in 8.4% of patients and drug interruption in 2.6% of patients.
 Most ILD/pneumonitis cases were Grade 1 (2.9%) and Grade 2 (7.5%).
 Grade 3 cases occurred in 0.7% and one Grade 4 case occurred.
 Grade 5 (fatal) events occurred in 1.1% of patients.
 Median time to first onset was 5.5 months (range: -0.3 to 31.5 ), including two patients adjudicated as having pre-existing ILD.
 Recovery was not reported for 30.8% of patients with adjudicated ILD/pneumonitis at a median follow up of 280 days (see sections 4.2 and 4.4).

-In patients treated with Enhertu 6.4 mg/kg in clinical studies across multiple tumour types (n = 669), ILD occurred in 17.9% of patients.
-Most ILD cases were Grade 1 (4.9%) and Grade 2 (9.4%).
-Grade 3 cases occurred in 1.3% and Grade 4 cases occurred in 0.1% of patients.
-Grade 5 (fatal) events occurred in 2.1% of patients.
-One patient had pre-existing ILD that worsened post treatment leading to Grade 5 (fatal) ILD.
-Median time to first onset was 4.2 months (range: -0.5 to 21.0) (see sections 4.2 and 4.4).
+In patients treated with Enhertu 6.4 mg/kg in clinical studies across multiple tumour types (n = 1133), ILD, pneumonitis, organising pneumonia, and acute interstitial pneumonitis were reported by the investigator in 16.9% of patients.
+ILD/pneumonitis was confirmed by adjudication in 15.4% of patients, leading to drug discontinuation in 10.1% of patients and drug interruption in 4.7% of patients.
+Most ILD/pneumonitis cases were Grade 1 (4.1%) and Grade 2 (8.6%).
+Grade 3 cases occurred in 1.1% and one Grade 4 case occurred.
+Grade 5 (fatal) events occurred in 1.6% of patients.
+Median time to first onset was 4.1 months (range: -0.5 to 21.0), including two patients adjudicated as having pre-existing ILD.
+Recovery was not reported for 37.4% of patients with adjudicated ILD/pneumonitis at a median follow up of 251 days (see sections 4.2 and 4.4).

 Neutropenia